1iveowl/WebsocketClientLite.PCL/README.md

 This project utilizes [Reactive Extensions](http://reactivex.io/).
 Although this has an added learning curve it is an added learning curve worth while persuing, as it IMHO makes creating a library like this much more elegant compared to using call-back or events etc.

+## New in version 7.0
+This library have been around for a number of years and were mainly initiated on a desire to learn.
+Over the years this learning grew and looking back on the older and older code became more and more painful, so I decided to redo it.
+Version 7 is basically a rewrite from the ground up.

+Version 7+ is now written with C# 10 and it now requires .NET Standard 2.0.

 ## New in version 6.4
 - Successfully tested with .NET 6.0.
 - Previously the library on accepted the `ws` and `wss` scheme.
 Now also `http` and `https` is supported.
 To further extend supported scheme override the `IsSecureConnectionScheme` method of the `MessageWebSocketRx` class.